Bennett: In the Garden of Eden A Tribute… and thanks

 As many of you don’t know, I was always overwhelmed (in a positive way) of flying in helicopters – due to the fact that while stationed in Germany, I was offered a one day “mission” to fly in a chopper for some reason that I no longer remember – but it excited the heck out of me.
 So when I would up at the 498th Dust Off company – I volunteered to “continue” my participation…

 MEMORY Flight One: Once I was assigned to the 498th – I instantly volunteered.
-My first flight as a “patient protector” was at 2:00 in the morning to pick-up a pregnant Montagnyard woman who was pregnant and we assisted with her delivery at about 3,000 feet in the dark.
+My first flight as a “patient protector” was at 2:00 in the morning to pick-up a Montagnyard woman who was pregnant and we assisted with her delivery at about 3,000 feet in the dark.

 MEMORY Flight Two: Some months later I was on another volunteer night for flying and we received instructions to fly to a battleground area and pick up a captured, wounded enemy soldier and fly him to the hospital in Quy Nhon.
 Those were always scary flights as the enemy would always try to shoot us down, but we made it and picked up the culprit who had been shot in the leg by our troops and than captured.